aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/get-icon-sets-data-bars-or-color-scales-objects-used-in-conditional-formatting/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to retrieve icon sets that are used in the conditional formatting of a cell or a range of cells and you want to create an image file based on it.
 You might require to read the data bars or color scales used in the conditional formatting.
-Aspose.Cells supports this feature.
+Aspose.Cells for Python via .NET supports this feature.

 {{% /alert %}}